JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 The trade-off with this approach is essentially the opposite of [too many meetings](#too-many-meetings).
 Whilst the starter will have all the information they could ever need, they won't know what they need to know.
 With a flood of hundreds of pages, how can the new starter know what they need?

-I typically provided 5-10 "starter" pages for them, but this changed over time, and the documentation base of course suffered all the usual issues of being out of date, unmaintained, misleading, etc. Additionally, this approach requires entirely on the joiner being very self-sufficient, finding out for themselves what they need to find out, etc.
+I typically provided 5-10 "starter" pages for them, but this changed over time, and the documentation of course suffered all the usual issues of being out of date, unmaintained, misleading, etc. Additionally, this approach relies entirely on the joiner being very self-sufficient, finding out for themselves what they need to find out, etc.

 ## Priorities